Nenkai/relink-modding/docs/resources/quest_drop_rates.md

 🎁 Chest
 * Lot #1 (Total Weight: 2000)
-    NOTE: This lot has 80% chance of being excluded from the lot selection list when the chest is rolled, 1/5 of showing up.
+    NOTE: This lot has 80% chance of being excluded from the lot selection (aka 1/5 of showing up) Another 1/5 is applied (although unclear how), Rounding to 1/25 or 5% chance of getting any weapon.

-    This also means that if it does roll to appear, another 1/5 has to be accounted for for this lot to be chosen.

-    This rounds up to 1/25 (4%) for a chance to get any weapon, where any weapon already obtained will be removed from this list.
     ----
     - Seven-Star Sword (Seven-Star Sword, Celestial) (PL0000) (5% - 100)
     - Seven-Star Sword (Seven-Star Sword, Celestial) (PL1000) (5% - 100)